-Leo Pavliv, Vice President, Operations.
-Mr. Pavliv has served as our Vice President, Operations since 2003, and is responsible for Cumberland's overall drug development, including manufacturing and quality operations.
-He has 24 years of experience developing pharmaceutical and biological products.
+Leo Pavliv, R. Ph., Senior Vice President, Operations.
+Mr. Pavliv has served as our Vice President, Operations since 2003, and in 2009, was named Senior Vice President.
+He is responsible for Cumberland's overall drug development, including manufacturing and quality operations, and has 24 years of experience developing pharmaceutical and biological products.
 From 1997 to 2003 he worked at Cato Research, a contract research organization, most recently as Vice President of Pharmaceutical Development where he oversaw development of a wide variety of products throughout the development cycle.
 Prior to 1997, he held various scientific and management positions at both large pharmaceutical and smaller biopharmaceutical firms including Parke-Davis from 1984 to 1986, Agouron Pharmaceuticals from 1992 to 1997, ProCyte from 1989 to 1992, and Interferon Sciences from 1986 to 1989.
 He is a registered pharmacist (R.Ph.) and is regulatory affairs certified (RAC).
 Mr. Pavliv holds a B.S., Pharmacy, and an M.B.A. from Rutgers University.